dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional.md

 Problem: if data suggests a course of action vested interests don't want to take, how can it still be taken?

 Heard this session was one of the most interactive of the conference.
 He discussed a case where data implied a hard decision needed to be made, with a lot of stakeholders on both sides.
 His process of handling these situations sounds nuanced and he shares a lot of lessons learned from this work.
+I especially like his advice for working with stakeholders:
+* Individuals matter
+* Hold your friends close, stakeholders closer
+* Frequent communication + Transparency + fairness = trust
+* Getting feedback before analyses may increase buy-in
+* Setting groundwork for next project

+Some other nuggets/useful reminders to me anyway:
+* Small successes help with morale
+* Shield tech staff from politics
+* Courage to have difficult conversations
+* Provide room to fail, suspend disbelief
+* Own the findings
+* Retain dedicated staff
+* Decision-makers want decision space (Bite-sized decisions)

 I like this simple layout of costs and benefits of action and no action - takes some of the emotion out of it and lays all cards on the table.